What is Diabetes

 We need glucose to provide us with the energy and we need insulin to help the glucose enter the body cells.

-There are times we need support to maintain a balance in glucose levels, we can help in maintaining that balance.
+There are times you may need support to maintain a balance in glucose levels, we can help in maintaining that balance.

 Types of Diabetes